CreatorDev/openwrt-old/README.md

     $ sudo service xinetd restart

-####Configure Uboot
+####Configuring Uboot

 Now use Serial Console to connect device to host PC.
 Switch on device and press any key in first 2 seconds.
-After that you will drop to a u-boot console.
+After that you will drop to u-boot console.

 To use tftp boot, set following environment variables.